Future Leaders of the World

-Future Leaders of the World is a rock band formed in 2003 by singer and guitarist Phil Taylor, drummer Carl Messina, and bassist Toby Cole, in Buffalo, New York.
+Future Leaders of the World is a rock band formed by singer and guitarist Phil Tayler, drummer Carl Messina, and bassist Toby Cole, in Buffalo, New York.
 Their debut album, LVL IV, was released in 2004.
 With a new lineup, the band was renamed Machina in 2005.
 They released another album under the Future Leaders of the World name, Reveal, in 2015.

 History

-Future Leaders of the World was formed in 2003 by guitarist and singer Phil Taylor in Buffalo, New York, with drummer Carl Messina and bassist Toby Cole.
-After driving to Los Angeles to record the demo sessions, Cole left due to mental exhaustion.
-In late 2003, bassist Bill Hershey and lead guitarist Jake Stutevoss joined the lineup, and the band signed a deal with Epic Records.
-Their debut album, LVL IV, was released in 2004, but while on tour, Epic terminated their contract with the band.
-In 2005, Taylor regrouped with a new lineup, including guitarist Jack Wiese, guitarist John LeCompt, bassist Thad Ables, and drummer Rocky Gray.
-The band was later renamed Machina.
+While backstage at a Puddle of Mudd concert in Los Angeles, singer and guitarist Phil Tayler met Epic Records A&R Mike Flynn and sent him his demo when he went back to Buffalo.
+Flynn told him he financed the recording of a three-song demo.
+Tayler formed the band with drummer Carl Messina and bassist Toby Cole and they drove to Los Angeles to record.
+Cole then left due to creative differences.
+In late 2003, bassist Bill Hershey and lead guitarist Jake Stutevoss joined the lineup, and the band signed a deal with Epic.
+Their debut album, LVL IV, was released in 2004, and reached number 4 on the Billboard Top Heatseekers chart.
+While on tour, Epic terminated their contract with the band and the group disbanded.
+In 2005, Tayler regrouped with a new lineup, including guitarist Jack Wiese, guitarist John LeCompt, bassist Thad Ables, and drummer Rocky Gray, and the band was renamed Machina.

 Machina toured in the US in 2007, and released a self-titled EP.
 In 2009, they released a three-song EP, Delirium.
 In 2012, Machina signed a deal with Rogue Records for the release of their album To Live And Die In The Garden Of Eden.
 They released their next album Reveal, in 2015, via Pavement Entertainment.
-FLOW also released the single "Not Forsaken", which borrowed a key part of Cole's song "Everyday", although Taylor declined to give him credit.
-The song was subsequently de-listed from Spotify, leading fans to speculate a pattern of subversive behavior lead to Cole's initial departure from the band.